 - agricultural pesticide departments

-See websites like those of the South African Society of Crop Production, www.sascp.org.za, as well as those of related commodity organisations (find these in the relevant chapters in the “Agronomy” section of this handbook.
+See websites like those of the South African Society of Crop Production, www.sascp.org.za, as well as those of related commodity organisations (find these in the relevant chapters in the “Agronomy” chapter on this website.

 Agricultural Technical Services

 Agricultural technicians assist agricultural scientists in their work and help with the collection of information.
 They also give advice and information to the farming industry.
 There are three groups of agricultural technicians: